Tesla Service History by VIN

 What's Included in the Tesla Service History Records?

 A Tesla service history record gives a complete overview of the vehicle’s well-being.
-The report allows the buyer and seller to examine the vehicle’s performance and see if the previous owner regularly services it.
+The report allows the buyer and seller to examine the vehicle’s performance and see if the previous owner regularly serviced it.
 Below are the key details included:

 Maintenance History